-Six years ago, my then-boyfriend gave me one of my favorite gifts: password manager 1Password.
+In 2013, my then-boyfriend gave me one of my favorite gifts: password manager 1Password.
 That’s when I knew he was the one for me.
-We’ve been married for five years.
+We got married the next year.

 I consider 1Password my most treasured tool, whether I sit down at my computer or I’m on my phone.
 If an app signs me out and I don’t remember what my login is, 1Password does.
 If I’m signing up for a new site or service, 1Password will generate a strong password and then save the login for me.
 All I need to do is log in to 1Password, and it does the rest.